Office of the Assistant Secretary of the Navy for Energy, Installations, and the Environment (ASN EI&E)

 California Low Carbon Fuel Standard Initiative

-The Meridian Group is working to support the Navy’s potential participation in the California Low Carbon Fuel Standard (LCFS) program, as an application of the authorities under Title 10 U.S. Code §2913.
+The Meridian Group was successful in leading the DON’s participation in the California Low Carbon Fuel Standard (LCFS) program, as an application of the authorities under Title 10 U.S. Code §2913.
 Meridian’s role and involvement in this project has been the culmination of efforts along with several in-person engagements among representatives from the Department of Navy and the California Energy Commission.
 This initiative leverages congressional authorities that facilitate participation in the California LCFS program, designed to decrease the carbon intensity of transportation fuel and achieve air quality benefits.
-The goal of this incentive program would allow the Navy to power ships from the electric grid (shore power) while in port rather than using onboard-generated electricity or diesel, thus earning credits based on reduced emissions.
+The goal of this incentive program allows the Navy to power ships from the electric grid (shore power) while in port rather than using onboard-generated electricity or diesel, thus earning credits based on reduced emissions.
+The Navy is expected to generate as much $30 million per year in in-kind consideration benefits.
+This effort serves as a pilot for other military installations looking to reduce carbon dioxide production and fund energy infrastructure improvements.

 Department of Navy and State of California Partner on Energy and Water Initiatives